 1. Get insured

 Here’s a secret: One of the most unknown perks of renters and homeowners insurance is that they cover your stuff not just at home, but also anywhere in the world.
-So if your laptop’s swiped from your hotel room, or your phone’s stolen at an international music festival, you’re covered.
+So if your laptop’s swiped from your hotel room, or you’re at an international music festival and your phone is stolen, you’re insured.

-Here’s how to make sure your stuff is insured on your trip:
+Here’s how to make sure your stuff is covered on your trip:

 Before you leave, make sure everything you plan to bring is covered under your policy.
 Check your limits of liability – it’s the max amount of money your insurer will pay you if something bad happens.

 For example, your basic Lemonade renters insurance policy covers your personal property, aka your stuff, up to $10,000.
-But it’s worth noting that some valuable items (jewelry, electronics, watch, etc.) are only covered up to $2,500.
+But it’s worth noting that some valuable items (jewelry, watch, etc.) are only covered up to $1,500.

-So if you’re bringing expensive electronics, jewelry, camera gear, or other pricey items, you’ll want to add a little extra coverage for them.
+So if you’re bringing jewelry, camera gear, or other pricey items, you’ll want to add a little extra coverage for them.
 It’s easy – all you have to do is schedule them.

 You can do this in just a few minutes with Lemonade’s Extra Coverage.
 Bonus: You’ll have no deductible on your policy for these items, along with extra protection for accidental loss.
 So if you misplace your camera or engagement ring while traveling, it’s covered!
 (Btw, accidental loss isn’t covered in your base policy.)

-This will only tack on a few bucks to your premium each month, and decrease unnecessary stress knowing your valuables are totally protected.
+This will only tack on a few bucks to your premium each month, and help you destress knowing your valuables are totally protected.

 To be extra cautious, keep a list of the things you’re bringing (make and model), how much they cost, and any receipts or email confirmations you have.
 In case you need to file a claim, they’ll come in handy.